Rebranding a BankBy Tom Dougherty

-Something is wrong when CVS, Citi Bank, Bank of America and Wells Fargo seems akin to McDonalds.
+Something is wrong when CVS, Citi Bank, Bank of America, and Wells Fargo seem akin to McDonald’s.
 There are no branding differences.
 No personality.
 No Clarity.
-When companies try to brand a bank they miss the mark.
+When finance companies try rebranding a bank, they miss the mark.

 Further down the road, Visa and MasterCard made the use of proprietary gas cards irrelevant and triggered the demise of the “service” station.
 “Fill only” stations introduced the hourly paid clerks instead of interested mechanics, and the entire market paradigm shifted.